 Regaining The Weight You Lost

-Atkins is best viewed as a lifestyle change you’ll need to continue indefinitely.
+If you experience weight loss on Atkins, you may need to continue the diet indefinitely to keep it off.
 It’s very common for people to regain the weight they lost when they switch back to a normal balanced meal plan.

 You’ll lose weight, but you’ll have to continue restricting common carbs for the foreseeable future to keep the weight off.